Cengkaruk/qiscus-sdk-web/README.md

 In spite or real-time chat, Qiscus Chat SDK provides UI that can be customized according to your needs.
 But please keep in mind that, by default, Qiscus provides UI for chat room only.
-If you need to create contact list and conversation list UI, for example, you need to create it your own.
+If you need to create contact list and conversation list UI, for example, you need to create it on your own.
 However, we provide essential data that you can get and utilize for your app.

 ## Qiscus Chat SDK Features